PrantoPodder98/DNA-Microarray-Gene-Expression-Data-Classification-Using-SVM-MLP-and-RF-with-Feature-Selection-Met/README.md

 After comparing other methods they came to the conclution that LASSO and SVM are significantly better.The method has proved to be a reliable classification system compared to other approaches.

+# Proposed Approach
+After searching about  some other feature selection methods and classification methods  we have decided to apply this following steps:

+* First, we have trained the model without using feature selection methods and see how it’s performance changes.
+* Second, we have applied  another feature extraction method like  PCA.
+Then we compared the results with LASSO.
+* Thirdly, we have used other classifiers called XGBoost and LightGBM and compared the results with other classifiers like SVM,MLP,RF.
+* Finally, we will compare which feature selection method and classification method performs best together and is it better than this existing method which has been applied in this paper.

+# Results
+XGboost takes a bit longer time and LightGBM is significantly faster.And if we consider accuracy then, Lasso with LightGBM accuracy 68% is better than Lasso with  XGboost 67%.MLP takes a bit longer and it’s accuracy is not convincing.

+# Discussions
+* In previous studies, Lasso with SVM performed the best with 99% accuracy.
+* In other studies LightGBM works better for cancer prediction with 88% accuracy.
+* In our study LightGBM accuracy is 68%.